 The Peterson lab is comprised of a large group of graduate and undergraduates students who work on diverse topics in systematics, ecology, disease biology, and biogeography.
 Particular interests include studies of transmission risk of diseases such as fluviruses, filoviruses, and Chagas disease; phylogeography of bird lineages; and ecological niche modeling.

 Dan and his team use a combination of mathematical, statistical, and computational methods and field and laboratory data to study topics in population, community, and global change ecology.
-Interests include: large-scale meta-population dynamics and synchrony; variation in and causes of food web and community structure; inference for mechanistic ecological models, prediction in ecology, and mechanisms governing community dynamics; landscape structure and history and their effects on biodiversity; body mass allometries and metabolic ecology; climate and other human impacts on ecosystems.
+The current focus of the lab is on large-scale metapopulation and metacommunity dynamics, specifically the phenomena of population synchrony within communities and across space, and its causes and consequences.
 Dan is happy to be contacted by prospective students from a range of undergraduate backgrounds, including biological, mathematical, and physical sciences.
-Dan is happy to consider co-supervision of PhD students interested in pursuing field or laboratory as well as quantitative approaches.

 Research in the Sikes lab focuses on microbial ecology with special emphasis on soil fungi and their interactions with plants.
 These microbes are used to address fundamental ecological questions and as tools to utilize in ecosystem conservation and restoration.
 We use a combination of old school methods including culturing and microscopy combined with next generation sequencing to better understand the form, diversity, and function of these communities.